Debra Ojumu is one of eight children born to Caribbean parents.

 "Wanting to help Julian and children like him to not feel inferior because of the colour of their skin spurred us to create an environment where there was a sense of belonging and pride amongst the African diaspora.
 To celebrate black excellence and unite our community through a common purpose so that children within our diaspora had an abundance of positive and accessible role models in their lives, who looked like them," - Debra Ojumu

 Debra is well-travelled, having lived in many countries.
-She has been a resident of Australia on-and-off since 2005.
+She has been a resident of Australia since 2005.